 Campus Recreation, a unit within the Division of Student Life, is seeking applications for a Coordinator for Competitive Sports.
 This position oversees the operational, financial and personnel functions of the Intramural and Club Sports programs and serves as the key administrator for the various programs/events and services within the Competitive Sports area.

-Reporting to the Associate Director of Campus Recreation, this position is responsible for managing a diverse student Club Sport program involving a range of competitive, recreational and instructional clubs with several hundred participants and is responsible for coordinating the daily operations, staffing, and strategic visioning for the program area as well as the student development initiatives.
+Reporting to the Associate Director of Campus Recreation, this position is responsible for managing a diverse Competitive Sports program which includes the Club Sports and Intramural Sports programs.
+Club sports has a range of competitive, recreational and instructional clubs with several hundred participants while the Intramural Sports program has a variety of sports offered throughout the year in both competitive and recreational formats.
+Alongside the other Competitive Sports coordinator, they will coordinate the daily operations, staffing, strategic visioning for the programs as well as the student development initiatives.
 Directly supervises Graduate Assistant staff, student staff, and officials.
 This person will be responsible for growing activity offerings in line with university needs and industry trends.

 In order to be successful in this position, the ideal candidate will: